 The minimum requirements for admissions vary from programme to programme.
-See the individual Programme pages (page 18 onwards) for detailed information.
+See the individual Programme pages (page 17 onwards) for detailed information.

-Candidates who do not meet all the admissions criteria listed for the programme they want to apply to will not be eligible for admissions and their applications will not be processed by the Admissions Office and a letter of rejection will be sent out to them.
+Candidates who do not meet the admissions criteria listed for the programme they wish to apply for, will not be eligible for admissions and their applications will not be processed by the Admissions Office and a letter of rejection will be sent out to them.

-SSSIHL provides FREE EDUCATION for all programmes of study, which includes - tuition, examinations, laboratory, library, sports and medical.
+SSSIHL provides FREE EDUCATION for all programmes of study, which includes: tuition, examinations, laboratory, library, sports and medical expenses.